Let's get straight: signing a non-disclosure agreement for app development is controversial.

-Let’s get one thing straight from the start: signing a non-disclosure agreement for app development is a controversial topic, mainly because there are two schools of thoughts governing NDAs.
-Those in favor of NDA’s claim that it is a vital aspect of any development project, but others have labeled it as a harmful and dangerous decision that will affect the future of the business.
+There are two schools of thought governing NDAs.
+Those in favor of NDA claim that it is a vital aspect of any app development project.
+However, others have labeled it as a harmful and dangerous practice that will affect the future of the business.

-We are going to cover everything related to non-disclosure agreements for app development and divulge information related to when you should use NDAs and when you should avoid them.
-Before we get to that part, first let’s discuss what is an NDA.
+We will cover everything related to non-disclosure agreements for app development and reveal information on when you should use an NDA.

-A Non-Disclosure Agreement, also known as an NDA, is a legal contract that can be used in any scope where intellectual property requires special protection.
-The purpose of the NDA is to secure confidential information, trade secrets, and ideas that could lead to business losses if revealed to other parties or their competitors in the industry.
+A non-disclosure agreement, also known as an NDA, is a legal contract that can be used in any scope where information requires special protection.
+The NDA aims to secure confidential information, trade secrets, and ideas that could lead to business losses if revealed to third parties.

 - Secrecy Agreement (SA)